AcademySoftwareFoundation/EncodingGuidelines/enctests/bitDepth/BitDepthComparisons.md

 ### libsvtav1

-Something rather odd going on here, the 10-bit encode is generating only 475 unique values rather than 1024.
-Looking at the values, it seems like there is some sort of rounding going on here.
+All the values are as expected.

 ### libaom-av1

 Is slightly better, with 866 unique values, but many of them are off by one or more.
 At 12-bit the results are similar.
+Using lossless will maintain all values (as expected).

 Click [here](bitDepthResults.html) to see the full page table.